17 Things You Need to Know Before Investing in Stocks

 Try dollar-cost averaging

 “Many people are introduced to stocks through an employer-based retirement program such as a 401(k) plan, where you get to choose your preferred investments from several options,” says Toomey.
 “Take full advantage of these programs, since many are tax-deferred and have matching components.
 They also make it easy to use dollar-cost averaging.”
 In this investment technique, you buy a fixed dollar amount of stocks regularly, such as every pay period.
-That means you’re buying more shares when the price is lower and fewer when the price is higher, removing the worry about when to buy.
+In “stock market for dummies” lingo, that means you’re buying more shares when the price is lower and fewer when the price is higher, removing the worry about when to buy.